duongtd23/PQSSH/README.md

 ## Executing proof scores
 Proof scores are executable (CafeOBJ code).
-Once intalled CafeInMaude, you can try to run a part of the proof score of `keySe` of the SDS case study (verifies the *key secrecy* property) by the following commands:
+Once intalled CafeInMaude, you can try to run the proof score of `inv1` of the SDS case study (a lemma to verify the *key secrecy* property) by the following commands:

 ```
 maude -allow-files path-to-CafeInMaude/src/cafeInMaude.maude